St-vn/roblox-scripting/index.md

 ### 7.5 OOP, classes and objects

+Lua supports multiple programming paradigms(style), but it is mostly procedural.
+Although I find OOP extraneous in most cases in Lua(u), understanding its concepts would be useful to understand because it is quite popular in the Roblox scripting community.

-Object-oriented programming is a programming paradigm(style) that makes data based on classes and objects hence the term object-oriented.
+Object-oriented programming is a programming paradigm that makes data based on classes and objects hence the term object-oriented.
 Instead of relying on functions and such, each object inherits `methods` and properties from its class.
 A ubiquitous example of OOP being used is with vehicles; there is a vehicle class and car inherits its properties while having their own and so on.
 I will be using an example that is present in Roblox.
 ![](https://cdn.discordapp.com/attachments/451820214187720716/801177235817234432/unknown.png)

 As you can see a lot of 3D instance classes inherit from PVInstance which includes Models. `Terrain` inherits from `BasePart` which is the reason that it has the `Touched` event.
 Seats are parts but with the ability to seat humanoids.